seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   no way to fix it, and a ban that permitted an explanation would license the whole banned class through one door.

-  **The one case is the whole permission, and revision `-d` narrowed it back to that.**
-  Revision `-c` also fired the sentence when the freeze aged past fifteen minutes, which is not a case of absent data: the run held a gate-fresh price, had computed every level from it, and printed an instruction to re-run the producer anyway.
-A run that has its prices asking for prices is the loudest thing on the screen contradicting the answer underneath it, and the Boss reads it as a failure because that is what the sentence means everywhere else.
+  **The one case is the whole permission.** A run that has its prices asking for prices is the loudest thing on the screen contradicting the answer underneath it, and the Boss reads it as a failure because that is what the sentence means everywhere else.
 - Internal mathematics, z-scores, sigma counts, beta values, score values.
 - The same market statistic repeated in more than one section — liquidations, funding, open interest and flows appear at most **once**, and only if they move a